discord-net/Discord.Net/docs/guides/getting_started/intro.md

 Finally, we can create a connection to Discord.
 Since we are writing a bot, we will be using a [DiscordSocketClient] along with socket entities.
-See the [terminology](terminology.md) if you're unsure of the differences.
+See the [terminology](terminology.md) if you're unsure the differences among `Discord.Net.Rest`, `Discord.Net.Rpc`, and `Discord.Net.WebSocket`.

 To do so, create an instance of [DiscordSocketClient] in your async main, passing in a configuration object only if necessary.
 For most users, the default will work fine.

-Before connecting, we should hook the client's `Log` event to the log handler that was just created.
+Before connecting, we should hook the client's `Log` event to the log handler that you just created.
 Events in Discord.Net work similarly to other events in C#, so hook this event the way that you typically would.